Escape to Victory: Music

 In 2005, the Prometheus Records label issued a limited edition soundtrack album of Conti's score.

 Reception

 Critical response

+Stanley Kauffmann of The New Republic wrote that the movie "...wavers between insulting and uproariously stupid."
+Film historian Leonard Maltin seemed to agree: "...Only the rightly-celebrated soccer scenes redeem this silly bore."

-On Rotten Tomatoes the film has a 67% rating based on reviews from 9.
+On Rotten Tomatoes the film has a 70% rating based on reviews from 10 critics.
 On Metacritic, the film is rated 57 out of 100 based on 10 critic reviews.

 Remake

-In March 2019, it was announced that Jaume Collet-Serra will direct a remake also titled Victory.
-A draft was written by Gavin O'Connor and Anthony Tambakis in 2017, with Tambakis doing a rewrite.
-Gianni Nunnari and Bernie Goldman will produce.
+In June 2014, it was announced that Doug Liman was in talks to direct a remake with Gavin O'Connor and Anthony Tambakis writing the script.
+In March 2019, it was announced that Jaume Collet-Serra was in talks to direct, with Tambakis doing a further rewrite of the script.

-In Art
+In art

-The whole audio recording of the second half of the match played in the film has been broadcast from a radio inside the Italian Pavilion of the 59° Esposizione Internazionale d'Arte La Biennale di Venezia, made by Gian Maria Tosatti and curated by Eugenio Viola.
+The whole audio recording of the second half of the match played in the film has been broadcast from a radio inside the Italian Pavilion of the 59° Esposizione Internazionale d'Arte La Biennale di Venezia, made by Gian Maria Tosatti in 2022 and curated by Eugenio Viola.